xrtlab/clovr/README.md

 ## Supporting Grants

-This project was supported by the National Science Foundation through the grant numbered 2232448 with the name **Capturing and Logging Ecological Virtual Experiences and Reality (CLEVER)**.
+This project was supported by the National Science Foundation through the grant number 2232448 with the name **Capturing and Logging Ecological Virtual Experiences and Reality (CLEVER)**.